Wiznet/RP2040-HAT-C/examples/http/server/README.md

 ## Step 3: Setup HTTP Server Example

-To test the HTTP server example, minor settings shall be done in code.
+To test the HTTP Server example, minor settings shall be done in code.

 1. Setup SPI port and pin.